 There is a simple mental shortcut.
 The more deductions you genuinely claim, the more the old regime favours you.
 The fewer you claim, the more the new regime pulls ahead.

-As a rough guide, if your total deductions cross the break-even point, usually somewhere between ₹3,50,000 and ₹4,50,000 depending on your income level, the old regime starts to make sense.
-Below that, the new regime almost always wins.
+As a rough guide, the break-even rises with your income: it is about ₹5,43,750 of deductions on a ₹15,00,000 salary, around ₹7,08,333 at ₹20,00,000, and roughly ₹8,00,000 at ₹25,00,000.
+Below about ₹12,75,000 of gross salary the new regime almost always wins, even with no deductions.
+Once your deductions cross the break-even figure for your own income, the old regime starts to make sense.
 But do not rely on rules of thumb when you can get an exact answer.
 Enter your real numbers in the old vs new regime calculator above and let it do the comparison precisely.

 A Word on Surcharge and Cess